neuromatch/precourse/prereqs/ClimateScience.md

 ### Physics
-Climate processes are governed by the laws of physics which is why you will need a general understanding of basic physics concepts such as: Newton’s laws of motion, forms of energy, conservation of energy, circular motion (Earth’s rotation and Coriolis force), waves, electromagnetic spectrum, optics, heat, and thermodynamics, etc.
+Climate processes are governed by the laws of physics which is why you will need a general understanding of physics concepts such as: Newton’s laws of motion, forms of energy, conservation of energy, circular motion (Earth’s rotation and Coriolis force), waves, electromagnetic spectrum, optics, heat, and thermodynamics, etc.

 Recommended references include the videos from the [College Physics 1](https://www.khanacademy.org/science/ap-college-physics-1) course from Khan Academy for kinematics, Newton’s laws, dynamics, energy, and mechanical waves), the videos from the [College Physics 2](https://www.khanacademy.org/science/ap-physics-2) course from Khan Academy for Heat and Thermodynamics (unit 2), electromagnetic waves (unit 6), and optics (unit 7), and [Dave Van Domelen](https://stratus.ssec.wisc.edu/courses/gg101/coriolis/coriolis.html)’s, [Encyclopedia Britannica](https://www.britannica.com/science/Coriolis-force) or [Wikipedia](https://en.wikipedia.org/wiki/Coriolis_force) entries on Coriolis force.